k-kyler/online-web-game/DEPLOYMENT.md

 3. Choose the first option **Amazon Linux 2 (or another linux version that you prefer)**
 4. You just only need to choose the **t2.micro (free tier)** then skip through all the instance next setup (because our project is simple and doesn't need it).
 But when you reach the **Configure Security Group** setup, you will also need to add rule for **HTTP** type with **Anywhere** source.
 Finally, click next and launch the instance.
 5. Create and download new **key pair** of the instance.
+6. Create an Elastic IP for the instance.
-6. Configure the **key pair** to connect and copy the web game project to the instance.
+7. Configure the **key pair** to connect and copy the web game project to the instance.

 ```
 # Give your key pair permission to read and copy the project